 - The very generous unemployment benefits extended in the government’s earliest fiscal stimulus legislation

-For example: if you are laid-off, but prior were making, say, $15.00/hour; based on a 40-hour week, your gross pay is $600.00, less taxes, social security, etc. Contrast this to the new legislative stimulus directive which adds $600.00 on top of the normal unemployment compensation calculations.
-So, if your normal weekly unemployment calculation is $175.00, the check you receive will be $775.00—compared to the employed salary of $600.00/week for 40 hours, less taxes.
+For example: if you are laid-off, but prior were making, say, $15.00/hour; based on a 40-hour week, your gross pay is $600.00, fewer taxes, social security, etc. Contrast this to the new legislative stimulus directive which adds $600.00 on top of the normal unemployment compensation calculations.
+So, if your normal weekly unemployment calculation is $175.00, the check you receive will be $775.00—compared to the employed salary of $600.00/week for 40 hours, fewer taxes.
 It’s an indication of what some unemployed people might choose.
 The choice to remain among the unemployment ranks comes with at least two consequences:

 - An unemployment rate which will remain higher than it should